 The Clery Act requires that the university conduct at least one test of its emergency notification system each year.
-The university conducts test at least once a semester, whereby the University will send a coordinated test message through the campus-wide systems - FSU homepage, text messaging, e-mail and VOIP mass notification.
+The university conducts a test at least once a semester, whereby the University will send a coordinated test message through the campus-wide systems - FSU ALERTS webpage, text messaging, e-mail, SeminoleSAFE App Push notification, Indoor/Outdoor Sirens, and Alertus Beacons and Desktops.
 These tests will evaluate emergency notification procedures and performance of the various systems.
 In connection with these tests, the university will publicize the emergency response and evacuation procedures to the campus community.
-Information on the University's emergency response and evacuation procedures available on the FSU Emergency Management website at https://emergency.fsu.edu/cemp.
+Information on the University's emergency response and evacuation procedures available on the FSU Emergency Management website at emergency.fsu.edu/ resources/CEMP.
 Records of each test will be maintained by Emergency Management and include a description of the test, date and time of the test, and whether the test was announced or unannounced.
 Additionally, drills are regularly conducted by the university police to test procedural operations and functionality of the notification systems.